I am a Zivver admin

 Application metadata

-The metadata is necessary for the connection between HelloID and Zivver.
-Follow these steps to retrieve the metadata.
+Metadata is required for the connection between HelloID and Zivver.
+Follow these steps to retrieve it.

 - Select the Zivver application in the HelloID catalog.

-- In the top-right corner, right-click the button Download metadata.
+- In the top-right corner, right-click Download metadata.

 - Select the option to copy the URL.